kubeshop/botkube/cmd/cli/docs/botkube_config_get.md

   -l, --label string                         Label used for identifying the Botkube pod (default "app=botkube") -n, --namespace string                     Namespace of Botkube pod (default "botkube")
-      --omit-empty-values                    Omits empty keys from printed configuration (default true) --opt-out-analytics                    The Botkube CLI tool collects anonymous usage analytics.
-This data is only available to the Botkube authors and helps us improve the tool.
-  -o, --output string                        Output format.
+      --omit-empty-values                    Omits empty keys from printed configuration (default true) -o, --output string                        Output format.
 One of: json | yaml (default "yaml")
 ```